jxmezb/jxmezb.github.io/about.markdown

     Discord
 </a>

-a mind and keyboard goes to some interesting places!
+a mind and keyboard can go to some interesting places!

 Disclaimer: The content on this blog reflects my personal opinions, interpretations, and experiences.
 It is intended for discussion and